-The Council on Foundations Awards Program was established to recognize excellence in philanthropy and honor exemplary leaders for their dedication to exploring creative ways to advance the common good and to finding solutions for complex issues.
+The Council on Foundations’ Awards Program recognizes excellence in philanthropy and honors exemplary leaders for their dedication to exploring creative ways to advance the common good and fund solutions for complex issues.